LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="queue_iter_end"> \_iter\_end() </span>](#queue_function_index)

-Returns true if the iterator has reached the end of the queue (rear element).
+Returns true if the iterator has reached the end (rear element) of the queue.
 If false, the iterator is still possible to iterate to a next element.

 #### Declaration